 Cairine has served on a variety of municipal and regional commissions and committees and co- chaired in 2012, Oak Bay’s first Mayor’s working group on civic engagement.
 As a result of that work, Oak Bay upgraded its website and made improvements to Council procedures that include:

 - informal Committee of the Whole format that welcomes public input on agenda items; and,

-- meeting information made more available and accessible through audio/video equipment installed in Council Chambers and in the municipal hall foyer.
+- meeting information made more available and accessible through audio/video equipment (webcasting) installed in Council Chambers.

-Cairine served as one of three Council representatives on Oak Bay’s Official Community Plan Advisory Committee, served on a search committee to hire a new Chief Administrative Officer for Oak Bay and continued to provide advice to the municipality on human resources’ best practices, social policy and labour relations.
+Cairine served as one of three Council representatives on Oak Bay’s Official Community Plan Advisory Committee, served on a search committee to hire a new Chief Administrative Officer for Oak Bay in 2012 and continued to provide support to the municipality on human resources’ best practices, social policy and labour relations until 2014.

-Cairine advocated for regular neighbourhood meetings and using her strong facilitation skills, organized and chaired Oak Bay’s first neighbourhood meeting in November 2012.
-After being re-elected in 2018, she restored neighbourhood meetings in November 2019 and strongly believes in this type of public engagement and remains convinced that regular town hall and neighbourhood meetings should occur quarterly throughout Council’s term.
+Cairine advocated for regular neighbourhood meetings and organized and facilitated Oak Bay’s first neighbourhood meeting in November 2012.
+After being re-elected in 2018, she restored neighbourhood meetings in November 2019 and strongly believes in this type of public engagement, convinced that regular public forums and neighbourhood meetings should occur quarterly throughout Council’s term.
 “We must engage our community in regular dialogue about what issues matter to them.
 Without community engagement with residents and local organizations, Council simply cannot make well informed and timely decisions.”

 - Oak Bay Heritage Commission, Heritage Foundation and Archives